Synchronized-TV/cordova-plugin-parse/README.md

 }
 ```

-Additional user informations will be added to this object if any, eg : username, fbId, fbName, fbEmail, twitterHandle + custom data
+Additional user informations will be added to this object for authenticated users :
+ - sessionToken
+ - applications keys needed for the client side (extracted from the project plist file)
+ - some basic social networks data if any (name, email...)
+ - custom user values added via `setUserKey()`

 #### `cordova.plugins.Parse.signUp(email, password)`